Ping Post Lead Distribution Benchmarks: What’s “Good” in 2025?

 📍 Ping Response Time

-Why it matters: Leads get cold fast.
-If your buyers can’t respond quickly, someone else will beat them to it.
+Why Does it Matter?
+Leads go bad fast.
+If your buyers can't react fast, someone else will.

-• Prioritize buyers with fast tech (API response under 500ms)
+• Put buyers with fast tech first (API response under 500ms)

 📍 Bid Rate

-Why it matters: This shows how attractive your leads are — and how well you’ve matched them to buyers.
+Why Does it Matter?
+It shows if your leads are good and if you're matching them to the right buyers.

 📍 Sell-Through Rate

-• Use ping post instead of flat direct post
+• Use ping post instead of just sending directly

 The right lead distribution platform makes this way easier to monitor.
 Tools like Standard Information offer: